brunnowski/spyn/README.md

 ### Supabase Setup (Optional but Recommended)

-SPYN works with localStorage by default, but for a better experience with user authentication and cloud storage, set up Supabase:
+STpz works with localStorage by default, but for a better experience with user authentication and cloud storage, set up Supabase:

 1. **Create a Supabase account** at [supabase.com](https://supabase.com)